 This medicinal product does not require any special temperature storage conditions.

-Store in the original package in order to protect from light.
+Store in the original package in order to protect from light and moisture.
+Remove your Tolucombi tablet from the sealed blister only directly prior to intake.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.